| The

 to the beliefs of Islam.

-All
+All this then

-future of the world - that the Islamic monetary
+of the world - that the Islamic monetary system

-at present, have to rely on credit creation by the commercial
+present, have to rely on credit creation by the commercial

 banking system.
 Put slightly differently, Islamic